Banuba offers a unique partnership opportunity for up to 10 app developers across the world to create AR-enabled products.

 Face AR SDK

-Face AR SDK incorporates a mix of technologies, including face detection and tracking, eye gaze detection, estimation of distance from the smartphone, recognition of skin and hair colour and hair style, and emotion recognition, the synergy of which creates substantial user benefits for various applications.
+Face AR SDK incorporates a mix of technologies, including face detection and tracking, eye gaze detection, estimation of distance from the smartphone, recognition of skin and hair color and hair style, and emotion recognition, the synergy of which creates substantial user benefits for various applications.

 1. 3D FACE MOTION TRACKING